MithrilJS/mithril.js/docs/mithril.deferred.md

 	The `then` method returns another promise whose computations (if any) receive their inputs from the parent promise's computation.

 	A promise is also a getter-setter (see [`m.prop`](mithril.prop.md)).
 After a call to either `resolve` or `reject`, it holds the result of the parent's computation (or the `resolve`/`reject` value, if the promise has no parent promises)

+	Promises also have a method called `catch`, which is equivalent to calling `then(null, errorCallback)`

 	-	**Promise then([any successCallback(any value) [, any errorCallback(any value)]])**